fcsonline/node-telescope-server/README.md

 **Overview**

 This is a small tutorial to connect [Stellarium](http://www.stellarium.org/ "Stellarium software") with a Celestron telescope, and control it remotly.
-The next diagram describes the
+The next diagram describes all the required elements to build your own homemade planetarium.

     // TODO